File Permissions

 • Chmod stands for "change mode."

-• It refers to altering the access permissions of a file.
+• It refers to changing a file's access permissions.

 • Syntax :chmod o+rw file_name_1.txt